E3SM-Project/gdess/README.md

 #### Motivation

-There is a need to evaluate atmospheric CO<sub>2</sub> for continuing development of the Energy Exascale Earth System Model (E3SM)
+There is a need to evaluate atmospheric CO<sub>2</sub> for continuing development of U.S. Department of Energy's Energy Exascale Earth System Model (E3SM)
 &mdash; particularly the v2 campaign focused on simulations of global biogeochemistry.

 #### Problem to solve